 We have developed a FREE APP to control the Brobot (and future JJrobots) for your Android based Smartphone/Tablet:

 It works sending UDP packets to the B-robot.
-We have created a simple layout with Throttle and Steering slicers and two buttons.
+It uses a simple layout with Throttle and Steering slicers and several buttons.

 Steps to follow: